epfl-ada/ada-2023-project-badabob/README.md

 unknown languages.
 We found the language of these movies on again IMDB using [Cinemagoer](https://github.com/cinemagoer/cinemagoer).

 ## Methods

+**What factors do you plan to use for clustering?
+I don't see how it is relevant to gender bias either.
+Could be explained more.**

 1. **CMU dataset exploration and pre-processing**\
 Preliminary exploration of the dataset to get familiar with it.
 Pre-processing according to our research questions